-Practices will begin in early July 2022 and continue through mid-November.
+Practices begin in early July 2023 and continue through mid-November.
 We practice Monday and Wednesday evenings and Saturday mornings during the season.
 Weekday practices feature drills, games, and trail riding that develop the skills and fitness needed to progress as a rider.
 Saturday practices are called adventure rides and will focus on XC trail-riding at some of our favorite Upstate SC and Western NC trails.
 All teams practice at the same venue with groups divided into levels based on skill and fitness.
 We will inform parents if there is a change of venue for a particular group.

 Practices are limited to athletes and coaches registered with the National Interscholastic Cycling Association (NICA) Pitzone.
 All coaches receive background checks and are trained in risk management, concussion awareness, and First Aid.